 Since her incarceration, Telisha has earned her GED and completed life and family skills courses.
 Unfortunately, Telisha has not been able to see her children since she was transferred to her current facility.
 They are being cared for by Telisha’s mother, who cannot afford the travel expenses.

-The Facts: Telisha Watkins
+Name: Telisha Watkins

 Sentence: 20 years*

 Offense: Conspiracy to possess with intent to distribute cocaine and cocaine base